Mining Law, Finance, and SustainabilityGraduate Diploma, Mining Law, Finance, and Sustainability (Graduate Diploma)

 - The International English Language Testing Service (IELTS).
 The minimum acceptable score for the Faculty of Law is 8.0 out of 9.

 - The Michigan English Language Assessment Battery (MELAB).
 Students must have at least 85 on each of the sections and an overall score of at least 91.

-- January 31 - Acceptance notifications usually begin in March and continue until the middle of summer
+- May 31 - Acceptance notifications usually begin in June.